-When three blue collar acquaintances come across millions of dollars in lost cash they make a plan to keep their find from the authorities but find complications and mistrust weaving its way into their plan.
+Three blue-collar acquaintances come across millions of dollars in lost cash and make a plan to keep their find from the authorities, but it isn't long before complications and mistrust weave their way into the plan.

 Three diverse characters, for the most part intellectually challenged, find a deserted plane with a bag full of millions of dollars inside.
 They devise a simple plan to keep the money if no-one claims it.
 Ofcourse, nothing turns out simple...Written by

 5 of 6 people found this review helpful.

 Was this review helpful to you?